01

 Representative entries

 These are the pages most likely to serve as first impressions.
-They aim to show the reconstruction at its best: preserved prompt logic, clearer pacing, stronger page architecture, and quizzes that reward comprehension rather than answer-length guessing.
+They show the site at its best: preserved prompt logic, clearer pacing, stronger distinctions, lower rhetorical fog, and quizzes that reward comprehension rather than answer-length guessing.

 08